jpw/ai-goddess-namer/README.md

 Once you've got your venv up and running:

  - `python -m pip install --upgrade pip`
+ - `python -m pip install setuptools --upgrade`
  - `python -m pip install --upgrade tensorflow`
- - if it moans about sensortools, then `python -m pip install setuptools --upgrade` and rerun the previous tensorflow install step.

 Check the TensorFlow install:

 `python -c "import tensorflow as tf;print(tf.reduce_sum(tf.random.normal([1000, 1000])))"`

+It should output... some stuff about tensorflow :joy:

 More info on installing TensorFlow can be found in the [TensorFlow install docs](https://www.tensorflow.org/install).